 Treadmills have some advantages over road running, and can form a key part of your training programme for the Standard Chartered Great City Race.
-Treadmills shouldn’t be used exclusively because it’s important to let your body adapt to the road, but you should certainly consider giving them a go.
+While you should try not to use treadmills exclusively, since it’s important to let your body adapt to the conditions of the road, you should certainly consider giving them a go!

 Up the intensity

-Using the treadmill controls, you can increase the intensity of your workout with the push of a button.
-It’s also easy to do using the incline function.
-When road running you need to look for a new route to increase the distance or introduce hills, and use a stopwatch to monitor your speed which can make life more difficult.
+Thanks to treadmill controls, you can increase the intensity of your workout with just the push of a button.
+For example, on a treadmill you can more easily control your speed and also set a gradient using the incline function.
+When road running you might need to look around for new routes to increase the distance or introduce hills, and use a tracking device or stopwatch to monitor your speed, which can make things more complicated.